Finances in Retirement - Investments

 • Owning stock of a local company because it is in your home state or you work there.

-Familiarity with the domestic financial market, a preference for investing in local companies, and a perception of more excellent safety in domestic investments can play a part in home bias.
+Familiarity with the domestic financial market, a preference for investing in local companies, and a perception of greater safety in domestic investments can contribute to home bias.
 While home bias may feel like a safe and comfortable investment strategy, it can increase risk by reducing diversification and exposure to global market trends.
-Investors who limit themselves to domestic investments may miss out on opportunities for growth and fail to protect their portfolios against market fluctuations.
+Investors who limit themselves to domestic investments may miss out on growth opportunities and fail to protect their portfolios against market fluctuations.

 Examples:

-• Ignoring the diversification benefits of international investing only because of location.
+• Ignoring the diversification benefits of international investing because of location.

 • You own a stock of a local company only because you are familiar with where they are based.

-• Employees of certain companies tend to focus heavily on the stock of the company they work for.
+• Employees of certain companies tend to focus heavily on their company’s stock.

 Herd instinct